 To the Members,

-In the fiscal year under review, the Gross revenue from operations of the Company is Rs.5011.76 crore as compared to Rs.4181.03 crore last year register an increase of 19.86%, Cash Profit to Rs.243.43 crore from 201.18 crore register an increase of 21%, Profit before tax stands at Rs.156.12 crore as compared to Rs.117.57 crore last year, registered an increase of 32.78% and Profit after tax stood at Rs.108.04 crore as compared to Rs.86.28 crore last year, registered an increase of 25.22%.
-The overall performance is the result of Operational excellence, merger of e-SGSTL and rebounding of the performance of Steel Pipe and Strips Segment which also improved ROCE and ROE.
+In the fiscal year under review, the revenue from operations of the Company is 5977.04 crore as compared to 5011.76 crore last year register an increase of 19.26%, EBITDA to 376.16 crore from 348.59 crore register an increase of 7.90%, Profit before tax stands at 172.58 crore as compared to 156.12 crore last year, registered an increase of 11.05% and Profit after tax stood at 120.88 crore as compared to 108.04 crore last year, registered an increase of 11.88%.
+The overall performance is the result of Operational excellence, higher returns with efficiency in manufacturing cost in both the segments, which further improved ROCE and ROE.

 STEEL PIPES & STRIPS SEGMENT

-The recent merger of e-SGSTL with the Company would bring in economy of scale and also open additional avenues of growth in terms of volume, new products, improved profitability and edge of doing business.
-This would also lead to the consolidation of steel pipes business leading to optimal utilization of resources and bringing the benefits of overall synergy, common management, reduced finance cost, improved credit rating and other benefit of integration.
+The merger of unit (e-SGSTL) with the Company resulted in economy of scale and also open additional avenues of growth in terms of volume, new products, improved profitability and edge of doing business.
+It also leads to consolidation of steel pipes business, optimal utilisation of resources and bringing the benefits of overall synergy, common management, reduced finance cost, improved credit rating and other benefit of integration.

-Company is also establishing worlds one of the best 3LPE Coating facility having latest technology from Selmer, Netherlands at its Anjar (Kutchh) plant, which will add significant value to existing products basket.
-Company, continue to maintain its supremacy in the domestic market and is now at par with all the leading global pipe manufacturers in terms of supplying high quality of API line pipes with internal & external coating.
+The Company continued to maintain its supremacy in the domestic market and is now at par with all the leading global pipe manufacturers in terms of supplying high quality of API line pipes with internal & external coating.
 Different types of coating like 3LPE, 3LPP, FBE (single & dual layer) and internal epoxy coating are carried to safeguard the pipe from rusting and also increases the life of the pipe.
 Different other pipes specifications such as EN, BS, AUSTRALIA & ASTRA GRADE are also manufactured by the Company.

 LIGHTING & CONSUMER DURABLES SEGMENT